iamtheleos/world_cup_historical_analysis/README.md

 # world_cup_historical_analysis

-#This will be an only replyed exercise of existent project.
+##This will be only a replication exercise of a existent project.